 How many households in Kansas spend too much on housing?

-About 313K in 2022.
-That’s 27.4% of all Kansas households.
+About 316 thousand in 2023.
+That’s 27.3% of all Kansas households.
 These households spent at least 30% of their total income on rent or mortgage payments and utilities.
 The Department of Housing and Urban Development considers households that spend more than 30% of their income on housing to be cost-burdened.
 Cost-burdened households may have less money for other necessities such as food, healthcare, or savings.

 households were cost burdened